 Who Is Dave Fleet?

 Dave graduated with a BSc in Business Administration from the University of Bath in England.
-In his free time, Dave enjoys running, reading and video games.
+In his free time, Dave enjoys running, reading and letting his imagination run riot in video games.

 What’s This Site About?